shounakshastri/shounakshastri.github.io/_pages/about.md

 About Me
 ===

 I am a PhD Researcher at VIT Vellore.
-My work mostly revolved around analysing and developing new steganography and watermarking schemes.
-My specilization is in the areas of Information Security (cryptography and steganography), Image Processing and Computer Vision.
-I have submitted my thesis and am waiting for the reviewers to give their comments.
+I have recently submitted my thesis on Steganography Algorithms where I analysed and developed new steganography and watermarking schemes.
+My specialization is in the areas of Information Security (cryptography and steganography), Image Processing and Computer Vision.
 I am currently looking for jobs which need Research & Development (R&D) skills in the fields of Machine Learning (ML), Deep Learning (DL), Data Science and Artificial Intelligence (AI).

 What did I do during my PhD?
 ===